 Resource availability status is a complex concept because water resource availability varies throughout the year.
-The status categories have therefore been defined in a way that enables them to be applied to both surface and groundwater units and to be used in a range of circumstances, for example, on a monthly basis for a dry year, or for an average year.
+The status categories have therefore been defined in a way that enables an integrated approach to surface and groundwater and the definitions to be used in a range of circumstances, for example, on a monthly basis for a dry year, or for an average year.
+The flow in a river varies according to the preceding weather conditions.
+High flows typically occur after periods of intense rain, usually in the winter.
+These high flows will then fall during periods with no rain.

+Low flows are typically the flow that occurs in a river after several weeks of dry weather, especially in the summer.
+In most cases these classifications are applied at low flow periods.
 As a result, it can only be an indicative classification.
 There may be particular circumstances or arrangements that may not be covered by the status for a unit.
-For example, even in units classified as "No water available", licences for very small quantities of water or for non-consumptive purposes such as small hydropower schemes may be available, or water may be available only at times of high river flow.
+For example, even in units classified as "No water available", licences for very small quantities of water or for non-consumptive purposes such as small hydropower schemes may be available throughout the year, or water may be available only at times of higher river flow.
 CAMS documents will provide a clearer indication of what the classification means in each area.
 Anyone interested in discussing a specific case should contact their local Agency office.

 There are four categories of availability, allowing presentation of resource availability status of units on maps.
 This will help us to show the variability across and within catchments and, where appropriate, on a seasonal basis.
+It is important to note that whilst the Agency has a duty to protect the full amount of water that an abstractor is licensed to take, the actual amount of water that is abstracted may be less than this.
+The definition of an "over licensed" unit in Table 1 relates to this type of circumstance.
 These categories are given in Table 1.